Infrastructure

 How noddde uses injectable infrastructure to keep domain logic pure, and how to configure providers, buses, and custom services.

 Infrastructure in noddde refers to everything outside your domain logic -- databases, loggers, HTTP clients, clocks, view repositories, and any external service your handlers need.
-The framework enforces a strict boundary: domain logic depends on interfaces, and concrete implementations are injected at configuration time.
+The framework enforces a strict boundary: domain logic depends on interfaces, and concrete implementations are injected at wiring time.

 The Core Principle

-A command handler that decides whether a transaction is authorized should not know whether it is logging to the console or to CloudWatch.
+A decide handler that decides whether a transaction is authorized should not know whether it is logging to the console or to CloudWatch.
 It should not know whether its state came from PostgreSQL or an in-memory store.

 noddde enforces this by injecting infrastructure as a function parameter, never as a direct import:

-commands: {
+decide: {

 AuthorizeTransaction: (command, state, { logger }) => {